ohmyzsh/ohmyzsh/plugins/scrapy/README.md

 view          -- Open URL in browser, as seen by Scrapy
 ```

-if check/crawl/edit is chosen
+if check/crawl/edit commands are chosen,

 ```
-scrapy check [tab]
+$ scrapy check [tab]
 dmoz
 ```

-spiders are listed.
+spiders are listed, if you are in a scrapy project directory.